-- fast-drying towel for bathing - books for reading, and hopefully, leaving behind in Ntenjeru - flashlight and battery powered night reading light - earplugs if you're a light sleeper (roosters, puppies, children, etc) - sunscreen - bug-repellant - comfortable, dress clothing for training VHTs and rotating in hospitals/ clinics - N95 masks: if you are planning to go to Mukono Health Center IV, you should bring a supply (5-6) masks with you.
+- fast-drying towel for bathing - books for reading, and hopefully, leaving behind in Makata

+- flashlight and battery powered night reading light - earplugs if you're a light sleeper (roosters, puppies, children, etc) - comfortable, dress clothing for training VHTs and rotating in hospitals/ clinics - N95 masks: if you are planning to go to Mukono Health Center IV, you should bring a supply (5-6) masks with you. - Small roll of toilet paper in a plastic bag with you-there are many facilities in Kampala and the Districts where there is no toilet paper, including the Ministry of Health.
+Plus, you never know when a GI bug will hit you and it is always smart to be prepared.